Country number: 54

 Shopping with Janet- there is lots of silk and bright lacquer ware and drinking coconuts from street vendors who pursue you down the street till you succumb.
 Everything is very cheap and the streets are full of busy people carrying colourful goods pannier or yoke style.
 The Vietnamese women actually do wear their conical hats and cover themselves up totally on their bikes with long gloves and face scarves to keep the sun off.
 Being brown is considered very unattractive.

 We check out the bar on the top of the Rex Hotel.
-Lots of ex pats and cocktails and a silver haired Texan posing for wedding pictures with a beautiful Vietnamese girl.
+Lots of ex pats and cocktails and a silver haired Texan posing for wedding pictures with a beautiful young Vietnamese girl.

 Dinner in the Temple Court restaurant.
 It’s good food (more tamarind, stuffed squid) but it’s strangely subdued for Christmas.
 I notice Noel (lone Irish male already on the outside of the group) has huge flakes of dandruff.
 After watching him at table I decide it is safer to offer him the plate last when anything new arrives, both for reasons of hygiene and also to make sure that there is something left on it.